Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 > [Info] Depending on the imported data, the screen displayed varies.

 - *Postings*
 The import file contains postings to be imported.
-Otherwise, the message "No postings in the import file" is displayed.
+Otherwise, the notice "No postings in the import file" is displayed.

   - *Take over postings?*
   Select **No** if you do not want the system to take over the postings in the import file.
 The default setting is **Yes**.